syncthing/syncthing/protocol/PROTOCOL.md

  - Bit 19 ("D") is set when the file has been deleted.
-The block list shall contain zero blocks and the modification time indicates the time of deletion or, if deletion time is not reliably determinable, one second past the last know modification time.
+The block list shall contain zero blocks and the modification time indicates the time of deletion or, if deletion time is not reliably determinable, the last known modification time and a higher version number.

+ - Bit 18 ("I") is set when the file is invalid and unavailable for synchronization.
+A peer may set this bit to indicate that it can temporarily not serve data for the file.

- - Bit 0 through 18 are reserved for future use and shall be set to zero.
+ - Bit 0 through 17 are reserved for future use and shall be set to zero.

 ### Request (Type = 2)